Your Cheat Sheet to Seeing Cherry Blossoms in Busan in 5 Ways

 Alight at Mandeok metro station too but take Exit 1 instead.
 The apartment block cluster is in front of you; take the lift in Block 5 to a floor where there is no flat at the end of the corridor for a view of the village.

 A final note

 The cherry blossom season varies from year-to-year, just as it does in Japan and China, and the predictions and festival dates are announced only a few weeks ahead.
+Cherry blossoms in Busan bloom earlier than in Seoul but after Jeju Island.
 Don’t be disappointed if you just miss it; there will still be plenty of other flowers, like plum, peach and magnolia.
 If the prices and the crowds increase when you do go, be assured that it’s worth it.